Prevailing against Adversarial Noncentral Disturbances: Exact Recovery of Linear Systems with the $l_1$-norm Estimator: Main Results

-with high probability, since the lower bound of $N_T$ defined in Lemma \ref{as245} should consider the product of the probability of having no attack ($1-2p$) and that of an effective attack ($p$), and the upper bound of $1+|\mathcal{K}_T|$ should consider the total attack probability ($2p$).
+with high probability, since the lower bound of $N_T$ defined in Lemma \ref{as245} accounts for the product of the probabilities of no attack ($1-2p$) and an attack satisfying Assumption \ref{nondg} (in this case, $v_t$ occurs with probability $p$).
+The upper bound of $1+|\mathcal{K}_T|$ should consider the total attack probability $2p$.

-Now, for the event where $w_t=\alpha_t\circ\beta_t$ (see \eqref{alpbet}) is a complementary attack, we let $\beta_t \to 0^+$, meaning that all coordinates of $\beta_t$ can be arbitrarily small but remains positive, which ensures that Assumption \ref{advnon} is not violated and \eqref{imbound} still holds after the recovery time \eqref{timeeq3}.
-Comparing taking the limit ($\beta_t \to 0^+$) with the case where $\beta_t$ is exactly zero for complementary attacks, the inequality \eqref{imbound} is modified to have a non-strict inequality as
+Now, suppose that $\tilde v_t$ in \eqref{vtvt} is designed as $\tilde \alpha_t \circ \tilde \beta_t$, with $\tilde \alpha_t$ having finite entries.
+Then, let $\tilde\beta_t \to 0^+$, meaning that all coordinates $\tilde \beta_t^i$ can be arbitrarily small but remain positive, and thus $\tilde v_t^i$ will maintain their signs with arbitrarily small magnitudes.
+This ensures that Assumption \ref{advnon} is not violated and \eqref{imbound} still holds after the recovery time \eqref{timeeq3}.
+Taking the limit $\tilde\beta_t \to 0^+$ can be extended to the case where $\tilde\beta_t=0$, at which point the distribution \eqref{vtvt} collapses to $w_t\sim I_A\cdot I_B\cdot v_t$, with $0<p<0.5$ and $v_t$ satisfying Assumption \ref{nondg}.
+This is consistent with the assumptions for $w_t$ given by this theorem, where the inequality \eqref{imbound} is revised to a non-strict form as